geoschem/GCClassic/docs/source/config/geoschem-config.rst

        activate: true
        buffer_zone_NSEW: [0, 0, 0, 0]

-The :command:`grid` section contains setings that define the grid used by GEOS-Chem Classic
+The :code:`grid` section contains setings that define the grid used by GEOS-Chem Classic

 .. option:: resolution

    Specifies the horizontal resolution of the grid.
 Accepted values are: